-(1) "Accrediting organization" means a professional organization that establishes standards and criteria for continuing education programs in nursing, advanced practice nursing, medicine, and other health care specialties.
+(1) "Accrediting organization" means a professional organization that establishes standards and criteria for continuing education programs.

 (2) "Advanced Practice Registered Nurse" or "APRN" means a registered nurse licensed by the board to practice as an advanced practice registered nurse pursuant to 37-8-202, MCA, and ARM 24.159.1414.
 Four APRN roles are recognized by Montana law: